A Comprehensive Survey on Underwater Image Enhancement Based on Deep Learning: UIE Methods

 \subsubsection{Convolution Operation}

 Convolution is one of the most commonly used operations in UIE models.
-Network block constructed methods by convolution operation include naive convolution (UWCNN \cite{li2020underwater}, UWNet \cite{naik2021shallow}), residual connection (UResNet \cite{liu2019underwater}), residual-dense connection (DUIR \cite{dudhane2020deep}, FloodNet \cite{gangisetty2022floodnet}), and multi-scale fusion (LAFFNet \cite{yang2021laffnet}).
+Network blocks constructed by convolution operation include naive convolution (UWCNN \cite{li2020underwater}, UWNet \cite{naik2021shallow}), residual connection (UResNet \cite{liu2019underwater}), residual-dense connection (DUIR \cite{dudhane2020deep}, FloodNet \cite{gangisetty2022floodnet}), and multi-scale fusion (LAFFNet \cite{yang2021laffnet}).
 The computational consumption of UIE models based on convolutional architecture is usually less.